kadiyalauday/USA-Adidas-Sales-Analysis-using-Power-BI/README.md

 ### Technologies Used

-* Power BI Desktop: For data analysis, visualization, and report creation.
+Power BI Desktop: For data analysis, visualization, and report creation.

 ### Procedure

 **1. Data Collection:**
-* I downloaded the Adidas sales dataset for the USA from Kaggle, which includes features such as sales, profits, units sold, regions, and sales methods.
+Downloaded the Adidas sales dataset for the USA from Kaggle, which includes features such as sales, profits, units sold, regions, and sales methods.

 **2. Data Loading and Preparation:**

-* I successfully loaded the dataset into Power BI Desktop.
+Successfully loaded the dataset into Power BI Desktop.

 **3. Analysis and Visualization:**